reTHINK-project/dev-service-framework/README.md

 ```
 ...
-// lets now observe any changes done in Hello World Object

 helloObjtObserver.onChange('*', function(event) {

-  // lets notify the App about the change
-  _this.trigger('hello', helloObjtObserver.data);
+  // Object was changed, let's do something
+  console.log('Hello was changed: ', helloObjtObserver.data);

 });

-}).catch(function(reason) {
-console.error(reason);
-});
 ```

 You may find all the HelloWorld source code [here](/examples).

 In order to execute the HelloWorld Hyperties, ensure you have npm, jspm and gulp globaly available in your environment.

-The provisioning of Hyperties in the Catalogue is done by a gulp task (at this point you have to make a change in the file to trigger the provisioning process):
+The provisioning of Hyperties in the Catalogue is done by a gulp task (at this stage you have to make a change in the file to trigger the provisioning process):

 `gulp watch-hyperty --dest=resources`

-The DataSchema of the HelloWorld Data Object is already provisioned but if you want to do it yourself run:
+The DataSchema of the HelloWorld Data Object is already provisioned, but if you want to do it yourself, run:

 `gulp encode`

 and select "HelloWorldDataSchema"

-Change your hosts file to point to your `localhost` the name `hybroker.rethink.ptinovacao.pt`.
-This will allow you to use the back-end (Messaging Node and Domain Registry) provided by PT Inovação.
-But you are free to [deploy your own back-end]().
+To avoid the installation of reTHINK back-end (Messaging Node and Domain Registry), you can change your hosts file to point to your `localhost` the DNS name of an existing reTHINK domain like `hybroker.rethink.ptinovacao.pt`.
+But you are free to [deploy your own back-end](Installation.md).
 Then start the Local Catalogue server and Web Application Server:

 `npm start`